urluur/Kernel-Image-Processing/README.md

 ## Usage

-- **Drag and drop** an image to the left panel or choose a sample image from the dropdown menu
+- **Drag and drop** an image to the left panel or choose a sample image from the `Demo images` dropdown menu
+- Choose the **Kernel** from the dropdown menu
 - Choose `Sequential` or `Parallel` button to start the processing of the image
 - Processed image will be visible on the right panel
 - The time it took to process the image will be displayed in the according label
+- You can **Save** the processed image by clicking the `Save` button on the top right corner
+- Click the `Reset` button or drag and drop a new image if you want to process another image

 ### To-do: